Portable. Affordable. Expressive.

 What are the proper pedals to use with the Mini? +

-The ContinuuMini is designed specifically for the Yamaha FC7, FC3/FC3A, FC4, and FC5 pedals (see the attachment – an excerpt from the Continuum User Guide).
+The ContinuuMini is designed specifically for the Yamaha FC7, FC3/FC3A, FC4, and FC5 pedals (for details navigate to Support then User Guides on this web site; the Continuum User Guide has a section about pedals).
 We chose the Yamaha pedals because they are well-built and inexpensive and available everywhere.
 The FC3A (or FC3) is especially nice: it is continuous-valued and return-to-zero.
 Other brands of pedals will work if they are electrically equivalent to the Yamaha.

 Will the ContinuuMini interface with DAWs? +

 Yes, the ContinuuMini will interface well with most DAWs.
 Edmund Eagan (the inventor of the EaganMatrix) uses Logic Pro with his ContinuuMini and his Continuum.
 Be sure you select a DAW (like Logic) that supports recording on multiple Midi channels simultaneously, critical for recording Continuum Midi (or any MPE Midi for that matter).

 Ed has used Logic to record Midi from the Mini and play it back into the Mini again, and it all works fine.
 You can play into any MPE-capable Midi synth.

 PLEASE NOTE: Ed finds it more useful to record the audio from the Mini’s EaganMatrix sound engine into DAWs, and not use DAWs as Midi recording tools.
 These are his reasons: